YongsooSong/HybridHE/README.md

 The program will run with a query consisting of (#Chr, Position, REF, ALT, VCF filename).
 For example, you can write:

-$./foo 1,1,1 161276680,161276217,161276672 A,G,C T,C,T RCV000015246_100000.txt
+$./foo 1 161276680 A T RCV000015246_100000.txt

 You can write ‘E’ for insertion or deletion query.
-(e.g. $./foo 1 73934717 E T RCV000015246_1000000.txt)

-Our program compares the first 20 characters of REF and ALT (of query and database) for efficiency, and outputs the matching result.
+It will compare the first several characters of SNPs for efficiency, and outputs the matching result.

-“nPoly” is the number of RLWE ciphertexts for database.
-FFT setup prepares polynomial arithmetic (independent of user database or query), so the server may precompute it.